-Two major landmarks in Eastern Loudoun are the Washinton Dulles International Airport, and the Smithsonian National Air and Space Museum Steven F. Udvar-Hazy Center.
-As a major transportation hub for our Nation’s Capital, Dulles has been featured in many films including “In the Line of Fire,” “Forces of Nature” and “Body of Lies.”
+Two major landmarks in Eastern Loudoun are the Washington Dulles International Airport, and the Smithsonian National Air and Space Museum Steven F. Udvar-Hazy Center.
+As a major transportation hub for our nation’s capital, Dulles has been featured in many films including “In the Line of Fire,” “Forces of Nature” and “Body of Lies.”
 The Udvar-Hazy Center is known for its impressive collection of retired aircraft, many of which are displayed in "Transformers: Revenge of the Fallen."

 Loudoun also has some prominent residents who have spent some time behind the camera including Sheila Johnson, President and CEO of Salamander Hotels and Resorts.
-Ms. Johnson was an executive producer of the critically acclaimed Lee Daniels’ “The Butler,” the film inspired by Eugene Allen’s 34 year career as a waiter and butler in the White House.
+Ms. Johnson was an executive producer of the critically acclaimed film “The Butler,” which was inspired by Eugene Allen’s 34 year career as a waiter and butler in the White House.